mahmoud-adel-ahmed/Next-expense-tracker/README.md

 - **[Tailwind CSS](https://tailwindcss.com)** - Styling framework
 - **[Vercel Platform](https://vercel.com)** - Deployment platform

+### Localization

+- Translations are stored in the `messages` folder as JSON files
+- Example:
+  - `en.json` for English
+  - `ar.json` for Arabic
+- The app automatically applies RTL direction and Tajawal font when Arabic is selected

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.